rstoyanchev/spring-32-test-webapps/tcf-context-hierarchies/slides.md

 * Currently only flat, non-hierarchical<br />contexts are supported.

 !SLIDE bullets center
-* There is no easy way to create contexts<br />with parent-child relationships.
+* There is no easy way to create contexts with parent-child relationships.

 !SLIDE bullets center
-* But hierarchies are supported in production.
+* But hierarchies are supported<br />in production.

 !SLIDE bullets center
-* So it would be nice to be able to test them. ;)
+* So it would be nice to be able<br />to test them. ;)

 !SLIDE incremental small
 # Context Hierarchy Goals